-Spring barley has a relatively low demand for potassium (K).
+Winter barley has a relatively low demand for potassium (K).
 Few soil samples have soil test values low enough to warrant the use of K fertilizer.
 Those that do are usually from eroded areas of hilltops, clay knobs, or both.
 Apply K fertilizer as needed according to a soil test (Table 7).

-K should be incorporated into the seedbed before or at planting.
+Potassium should be incorporated into the seedbed before or at planting.
 Broadcast-plowdown, broadcastseedbed incorporated, and drill-banding are effective methods of application.
 Drill-banded fertilizer can be placed with, below, or to the side of the seed.
-Choose whichever application method is most
+Choose whichever application method is most convenient.
+The total of N plus K (as K2O) applied with the seed should not exceed 20 pounds per acre due to potential harm to the seed.

 Table 7.
-Potassium fertilizer rates for spring barley based on a soil to est.
+Potassium fertilizer rates for winter barley based on a soil test.

-Soil test K Applicat ion rate 2
+Soil test K (ppm) (0 to 12 inches) Application rate 2 (lb/acre)

-(0 to 12 inches) K 2 O К
+K 2 O К

-(ppm) (lb/acre) (Ib/acre)

 0 to 35 80 66

 35 to 75 60 50

 More than 75 0 0